19hours/sg-statutes/Acts/Financial Advisers Act.md

 (fa) has had a prohibition order under section 59 made by the Authority against him that remains in force; or

-[15/2003 wef 22/12/2003]

-(g) has been convicted, whether in Singapore or elsewhere, of an offence involving fraud or dishonesty or the conviction for which involved a finding that he acted fraudulently or dishonestly,
+(g) has been convicted, whether in Singapore or elsewhere, of an offence involving fraud or dishonesty or the conviction for which involved a finding that he had acted fraudulently or dishonestly,

+[1/2009 wef 26/11/2010]

 then the Authority may, if it thinks it necessary in the public interest or for the protection of investors or policy owners, direct, by notice in writing, the licensed financial adviser to remove from its office or employment the officer, and the licensed financial adviser shall comply with such notice.

+[15/2003; 2/2005]

 (2) Without prejudice to any other matter that the Authority may consider relevant, that Authority shall, in determining whether an officer of a licensed financial adviser has failed to discharge the duties of his office under subsection (1)(c), have regard to such criteria as may be prescribed or as may be specified in written directions.